gabrielfrancisa/Monitor-an-Azure-application-with-auto-instrumentation./README.md

 Create resources in Azure
-In your browser, navigate to the Azure portal https://portal.azure.com, signing in with your Azure credentials if prompted.
+1. In your browser, navigate to the Azure portal https://portal.azure.com, signing in with your Azure credentials if prompted.

-Select the + Create a resource located in the Azure Services heading near the top of the homepage.
+2. Select the + Create a resource located in the Azure Services heading near the top of the homepage.

-In the Search the Marketplace search bar, enter web app and press enter to start searching.
+3. In the Search the Marketplace search bar, enter web app and press enter to start searching.

-In the Web App tile, select the Create drop-down and then select Web App.
+4. In the Web App tile, select the Create drop-down and then select Web App.

-Screenshot of the Web App tile.

 Selecting Create will open a template with a few tabs to fill out with information about your deployment.
 The following steps walk you through what changes to make in the relevant tabs.